 Green Beans with Bacon and Tomatoes are easy to make for a weeknight meal yet fancy enough for a holiday party.
 With tender-crisp green beans, smoky bacon, and juicy grape tomatoes, they’re a guaranteed dinner favorite!

 When we think of holiday side dishes, green bean casserole is usually what first comes to mind.
-Although it’s our family’s favorite as well, especially this slow cooker version which happens to be super easy and convenient for serving a large crowd, green beans are a pretty versatile vegetable you can fix up in many other delicious ways.
+Although it’s our family’s favorite as well, especially this slow cooker version which happens to be super easy and convenient for serving a large crowd, green beans are a pretty versatile vegetable you can fix up in many delicious ways.

 Green beans with bacon and tomatoes are one of my favorite ways to ramp up party side dishes.
 With tender-crisp green beans, smoky bacon, and juicy grape tomatoes, guests can’t resist asking for seconds!

-- Blanch the green beans first by quickly immersing them in boiling water to pre-cook and then immediately plunging in an ice bath to halt the cooking process.
+- Blanch the green beans first by quickly immersing in boiling water to pre-cook and then immediately plunging in an ice bath to halt the cooking process.
 This step not only locks in flavor, color, and texture, it also slows the loss of nutrients and cleanses the vegetables’ surface of dirt and contaminants.

 - Drain the green beans well after blanching so they’ll roast deliciously and not overcook in the steam.

 - Add some red pepper flakes for a bit of heat.
 You can also sprinkle a pinch or two of brown sugar if you want a touch of sweetness.
-Either way, these sauteed green beans are a guaranteed dinner winner. 🙂
+Either way, are a guaranteed dinner winner. 🙂

 Want a money-saving tip?
-Ask your local butcher or grocer for ends and pieces bacon!
+Ask your local butcher or grocer for bacon ends and pieces!
 Why use whole rashers, which are a lot more expensive, when we’re going to chop the bacon up anyway?